Simulation software: Electronics

 Electronics simulation software utilizes mathematical models to replicate the behaviour of an actual electronic device or circuit.
-Essentially, it is a computer program that converts a computer into a fully functioning electronics laboratory.
-Electronics simulators integrate a schematic editor, SPICE simulator and onscreen waveforms and make “what-if” scenarios easy and instant.
-By simulating a circuit’s behaviour before actually building it greatly improves efficiency and provides insights into the behavior and stability of electronics circuit designs.
+Electronics simulators integrate a schematic editor, SPICE simulator and onscreen waveforms.
+Simulating a circuit’s behaviour before actually building it can improve efficiency and provide insights into the behavior and stability of electronics circuit designs.
 Most simulators use a SPICE engine that simulates analog, digital and mixed A/D circuits for exceptional power and accuracy.
 They also typically contain extensive model and device libraries.
 While these simulators typically have printed circuit board (PCB) export capabilities, they are not essential for design and testing of circuits, which is the primary application of electronic circuit simulation.

 While there are strictly analog electronics circuit simulators include both analog and event-driven digital simulation capabilities, and are known as mixed-mode simulators.
 This means that any simulation may contain components that are analog, event driven (digital or sampled-data), or a combination of both.
 An entire mixed signal analysis can be driven from one integrated schematic.
 All the digital models in mixed-mode simulators provide accurate specification of propagation time and rise/fall time delays.